Trading 212 vs Interactive Brokers (IBKR)

 Is Trading 212 really free?

 Commission-free does not mean cost-free.
-The costs that matter long-term are FX friction when buying foreign-currency assets, spreads at execution, and trading behaviour.
-Commission is not the issue — FX and overtrading are.
-Always verify the current fee schedule for your region on Trading 212’s official site.
+The costs that matter long-term are FX friction when buying foreign-currency assets (~0.15% per trade on the Invest account), spreads at execution, and trading behaviour.
+On a EUR account buying EUR-denominated UCITS ETFs, Trading 212 genuinely is close to free.
+The FX cost becomes significant only when you regularly buy assets priced in a different currency.
+Always verify the current fee schedule for your country on Trading 212’s official site.

 Which is cheaper for EUR investors buying USD assets repeatedly?